 111. The Gene Technology Ethics Committee

+Note for this section:

-Note: Section 111 of the Commonwealth Act provides for the establishment and membership of the Gene Technology Ethics Committee.
+Section 111 of the Commonwealth Act provides for the establishment and membership of the Gene Technology Ethics Committee.

 112. Function of the Gene Technology Ethics Committee

 The function of the Gene Technology Ethics Committee under this Act is to provide advice, on the request of the Regulator or the Ministerial Council, on the following —